 - Our focus is always on the formation of your whole child.
 By nurturing curiosity and initiative, the child develops strong work habits, a clear sense of purpose, and the will to learn and grow.

 - We support students’ self-construction as thinkers who persevere.
-We accomplish this through a deeper exploration and internalization of concepts rather than mere memorization of facts.
+We accomplish this through a deeper exploration and internalization of concepts rather than the memorization of facts.

 Q: What can I expect in terms of communication from the school?

-- All communications are approached from a place of partnership in the best interests of our students.
+- All communications will be approached from a place of partnership in the best interests of our students.

-- We offer numerous opportunities to support your own ongoing Montessori education, including observations in your child’s classroom and workshops focused on the structure, curriculum, and activity in the Montessori environment.
+- We will offer numerous opportunities to support your own ongoing Montessori education, including observations in your child’s classroom (ages 3 through 15) and workshops focused on the structure, curriculum, and activity in the Montessori environment.

 - We will listen when you speak and respond with respect, always communicating in a timely, professional, and confidential manner.

-- We inform you consistently about school-wide events through bulletins, emails, and newsletters, as well as our website, blog, and social media.
+- We will inform you consistently about school-wide events through Look Ahead and Connection emails, monthly newsletters, photo folders, and monthly individual updates, as well as our website, blog, and social media.

 Q: What can I expect of the school environment?